 In 2016, as strength waned due to the disease Myasthenia Gravis, less physical art forms were sought out.
 Using a tablet based app and stylus as drawing tools new doors to creativity opened, jump starting a foray into pet portraiture.
 Susan began offering her bold and colorful art for sale online under the brandname "Melasdesign."
 Where does "Mela" come from?
 Listen.
 If you had such a generic name, you'd probably think of a new moniker too!
 Just sayin' 😉

-Melasdesign shops were opened in print-to-order sites RedBubble and Society6 featuring art for framing, surface design for fashion, and a wide variety of themes explored through illustration and digital art on wearables, tech and home decor.
+Melasdesign shops were opened in print-to-order sites Society6 and CafePress featuring art for framing, fashion, and a wide variety of themes explored through illustration and digital art on wearables, tech and home decor.
 Her art found homes throughout the US to Canada, the UK, Central Europe, Australia, and New Zealand .....Even Finland!
 Yayyy Finland!
 Find out more about the shops.

 2017 ushered in the opportunity to settle in a small town with heart - Thomas, WV.
 Relishing the energetic arts community, it was time to get back to more "handmade" efforts.
+Jewelry design again became a focus, working with the medium of metal clay.
 This direction is best represented in Susan's own Melasdesign Handmade Shop here on-site.
 In Thomas on Front Street, Thomasyard became a welcome sales outlet for felted goods, art prints, and sundry artsy gifts.
 The Artspring Festival 2019 counted as her first official gallery art premiere in the area.
 One of the biggest joys Susan has had in Thomas is seeing how her art and jewelry resonates with kids as well as adults in the area.
 Exciting!

 Susan lends her efforts to drawing, mainly representational illustration, and painting, mainly abstract.
 Graphic design with Photoshop is on the roster almost daily.
 Through this 2D art, she explores traditional subjects, abstract art, pet portaits (cats, dogs, and one mouse), current events, "dark" art, dreams, and Halloween.
 Political satire is not out of scope.
 Additionally, Susan is a metal clay jeweler, creating art gifts and original, one of a kind fine silver, bronze, and copper jewelry.